-Welcome back!
-We can’t wait to see you in person again.
-The Bass opened to the public on Wednesday, September 16.
-We’ve made many adjustments to our operations, including rigorous health and safety measures, visitor guidelines and adjusted opening hours.
+The Bass has made many adjustments to our operations, including rigorous health and safety measures, visitor guidelines and adjusted opening hours.
 Please refer to the below to plan your visit and learn how to enjoy the museum safely.

 FOR FURTHER QUESTIONS

 EXPLORE THE MUSEUM SAFELY

 Please help us ensure the health and well-being of every visitor and staff member at the Bass by reviewing our COVID-19 policies prior to your visit.

 Wash hands frequently.
 Sanitizing stations are located throughout the building for regular use and bathrooms are equipped with touchless faucets.

 Credit or debit card payments are preferred, although cash is still accepted.
 Walk-in visits are welcome, but if you prefer to purchase a ticket in advance, we have those options, too.
 Buy a ticket online.

 Leave oversized bags or luggage at your home, hotel or in your vehicle.
 Our complimentary bag and coat check services are operating as self-service.
 We are unable to store oversized bags or luggage.

 No outside food or drinks are permitted.
 Please leave food and beverage items in your bag or consume before you arrive.

 Please, do not touch the art.
-We miss the days of interactive exhibitions, and hope to bring them back one day soon, but for now, please refrain from touching the art.
+With the exception of specific exhibitions, please refrain from touching the art.

 Context without contact.
 Limited printed materials are available, but we encourage you to enjoy our digital experiences during your visit.
 Follow QR codes throughout the building to unlock virtual-reality, artists talks, self-guided tours and more, all using your personal device